maxtoroq/XCST-a/README.md

 [XCST] web pages for ASP.NET Core
 =================================
 This repository provides integration of XCST with ASP.NET Core for web application development.
-It includes a set of extension instructions known as the "application extension" based on a [trimmed down fork](src/Xcst.AspNetCore/Framework) of ASP.NET MVC 5.
+It includes a set of extension instructions known as the "application extension" based on the HTML helpers from ASP.NET MVC 5.

 See the [project home][XCST] for more information.